 Our free art and architecture tour of L.A.'s central library begins in the 1926 Goodhue Building, famous for its sculpture, murals, painted ceilings, and wonderful architecture.
 The building has another great feature, something which seems ordinary to modern eyes, but which wasn't ordinary at all in 1926.

 The elegant Literate Fence, on the Fifth Street side of the library, was designed by Washington state industrial metal artist, Ries Niemi (b.1955).
 The Deco design, completed in 1993, echoes the design of the original library building.

-Our free daily docent-led art and architecture tour of the Los Angeles Central Library always includes a stop in the International Languages Department, through which visitors can find the Library's original 1926 Children's Department, with its decorated ceiling and Ivanhoe-themed murals.
+Our free docent-led art and architecture tour of the Los Angeles Central Library always includes a stop in the International Languages Department, through which visitors can find the library's original 1926 Children's Department, with its decorated ceiling and Ivanhoe-themed murals.

-As you learn on our daily docent led tours, The Richard J Riordan Central Library has almost 90 years of fascinating history.
+As you learn on our daily docent-led tours, The Richard J Riordan Central Library has almost 90 years of fascinating history.
 But some of most intriguing chapters in the building’s story occurred before the library even opened its doors for the first time in 1926.

-Our free, docent-led Art and Architecture tours of the downtown LA Central Library begin and end in the Main Lobby.
+Our free, docent-led Art and Architecture tours of the downtown Central Library begin and end in the Main Lobby.
 But we are often asked: where exactly is the library’s front door?
 It’s a strange question for a landmark building.
 Here's a bit of background on the many entrances: